 Then Peter and the other disciple came out to the tomb.
 The two ran together, but the other disciple ran in front more quickly than Peter and came to the tomb first; and stooping he sees the linens, however, he did not go in.
 Then Simon Peter comes, following him, and entered into the tomb.
 And he sees the linens lying, and the cloth which was on his head, not lying with the linens but being folded up in a separate place.
 Then the other disciple, having come first to the tomb, also entered, and he saw and believed.
 Until then they did not understand the scripture, that it suits him to rise from the dead.

-Commentary on discrepancies: John includes the very important admission that this is the first time that he, John, both understood and believed what Jesus was about.
+Commentary on discrepancies: John includes the very important admission that this is the first time that he, John, both understood and believed what Jesus was about, at least the resurrection.
 There is good reason to believe that the only other one of "the twelve" to ever understand and believe was Thomas, who understood but was determined to not believe unless he had his own tangible proof.

 John 20:10-11 So then, the disciples went away by themselves.
 But Mary stood weeping outside the tomb.

 John 20:11-13 While she wept she stooped into the tomb, and she sees two angels in white sitting where the body of Jesus had lain, one at the head and one at the feet.
 Those say to her, "Woman, why do you weep?"
 She says to them, "Because they have removed my Master, and I don't know where they put him."

 Commentary on discrepancies:

 Mark has the women entering the tomb, with only ONE youth in a

 white robe sitting on the "symbolically correct," right side.